-Three Pieces of Advice For Anyone With a Serious Illness
+Three Pieces of Advice For Anyone Living With a Serious Illness

 So it got me to thinking about what advice I’d give to anyone living with a serious illness.
 Oh, there’s no shortage of good advice I could send your way.
 (Some of which I’ve taken myself, others that I’ve ignored, but shouldn’t have).

-I wanted to distill it down to what I believe are the three most important pieces of advice that I can share with you.
+I wanted to distill it down to what I believe are the three most important pieces of advice for living with serious illness.

 This isn’t the typical advice you’re going to get from your doctor, your family or your friends: Eat right!
 Be honest with your doctor about how you feel!
 Stay up to date with your annual health screenings!
 Try not to worry!

-None of this is bad advice.
+None of these is bad advice.
 But would you be surprised if I told you that it’s not the most important advice?

 Why?
 Because that’s the “housekeeping” stuff.
 It’s checking off the boxes on a to-do list and then patting yourself yourself on the back for a job well done.